About title-level settings

 - Override Link Scheme: This setting provides a title-level option to override the collection level link scheme.
 This corresponds to the oclc_linkscheme column in the KBART file.
 For instructions to override link schemes, please see the page about Link scheme values and overrides.

-- Sample Title Link (Calculated link): This is a duplicate, read-only version of the setting under the collection-level Linking setting.
+- Title Link Formula: This field shows a formula.
+It is a duplicate, read-only version of the setting in the collection-level Linking accordion.
 It appears here so you do not need to toggle between screens.

 - Journal Linking Key or Linking Key: This field corresponds to the title_id column in a KBART file.
 A Linking Key is a specific identifier that is a unique part of a title's URL.
 It can be an abbreviated code, an ISSN, or a series of numbers designated by a provider.
 It allows OCLC to build title and article level links for specific providers.
 The value is not needed for some titles and providers.